CenturyLinkCloud/PublicKB/Control Portal/using-saml-for-single-sign-on-to-the-centurylink-platform-control-portal.md

     <br />
     <br /><img src="https://t3n.zendesk.com/attachments/token/tmjzodsx60r3uho/?name=saml35.png" alt="saml35.png" />
   </li>
   <li>Go to a web browser and plug in&nbsp;https://&lt;alias&gt;.tier3cloud.com.
-Here you can sign in via Tier 3 username and password, or choose the <strong>Sign In Using SAML </strong>option.
-If you choose the latter, then the Tier 3 SAML service redirects
+Here you can sign in via CenturyLink Cloud username and password, or choose the <strong>Sign In Using SAML </strong>option.
+If you choose the latter, then the CenturyLink Cloud SAML service redirects
     the browser to the URL specified in the account's <strong>SAML SSO URL</strong> setting.
     <br />
     <br /><img src="https://t3n.zendesk.com/attachments/token/c1papu1xttx1gae/?name=saml36.png" alt="saml36.png" />